-Organics is the biodegradable portion of trash that can be composted.
+Organics materials are the biodegradable portion of trash that can be composted.
 This includes:

 all food scraps such as leftovers, peelings and spoiled food

-soiled, non-recyclable papers such as paper towels, napkins, delivery pizza boxes
+soiled, non-recyclable papers such as facial tissue, paper towels, paper napkins and delivery pizza boxes

-certified compostable products such as compostable plastic food ware and bags labeled with a Cedar Grove Composting or Biodegradable Products Institute (BPI) logo
+certified compostable products such as compostable tableware and bags labeled with the Cedar Grove Composting or the Biodegradable Products Institute (BPI) logo

-It is estimated that organics makes up 25% - 35% of what we throw away.
+25% - 35% of what we throw away is organic material.
 Organics such as food waste, non-recyclable paper, and compostable products that are separated for composting can be recycled into valuable compost instead of being thrown away.
 Compost is a soil amendment that benefits all soil types and greatly improves moisture retention in sandy soil.
 It is used in landscaping and road construction projects.